cherryband/Curator/README.md

 And last but not least, directory-based management can only assign **a single property**, whereas tag-based management can assign *multiple properties* to a single element.
-Almost no Android app supports IETF tag reading, and no app supports batch tagging.
+Almost no Android app supports IPTC tag reading, and no app supports batch tagging.

 These are all motivations for the development, which is personal but I believe will fill a niche for mass tagging and/or mass moving photos in smartphones.